lanl-ansi/learning-ising-dynamics/README.md

 ## Installation

-Install with Pkg, just like any other registered Julia package:
+Install with Pkg, just like any other registered Julia package (note the difference in name from repo):

 ```jl
 pkg> add GML_Glauber_Dynamics  # Press ']' to enter the Pkg REPL mode.